 Marketers’ responsibilities for choosing and buying technology are increasing every year.
 This makes it essential to stay on top of the latest trends in martech.

-While GE is 125 years old, GE Digital is comparatively new.
+While GE is 125 years old, GE Digital is comparatively new, notes Neenu Sharma, vice president of product and marketing operations at GE Digital.
 The group was started internally by about 20 people in 2011 and was officially dubbed GE Digital in 2015.
 It now has 26,000 employees.

 At the MarTech Boston conference in October, Sharma noted that some of the technology GE Digital is working with was inherited from other parts of the organization.
 For example, there were already CRM and marketing automation systems in place, but there were key needs to be fulfilled.
 And, GE had several instances of the same technology.
 It’s a continuing journey to consolidate those into one that works across the organization.
 “It always comes back to strategy and integration,” she says.

 It made the most sense to figure out strategy first, Sharma notes, and then determine what tools were needed.
 Once those were selected, the next hurdle was actually getting people to embrace that technology.

 “We put the process before the technology, but we didn’t have the luxury of implementing things that would pay out in two to three year’s time,” says Sharma, a featured speaker at Chief Marketer’s recent virtual event on 2018 marketing trends.
 “We needed to show quick wins.”